Showing posts with label 1995. Show all posts

 He smiles but still looks rather worried.
 Or drunk?
 Yes, drunk, because of that walk!!

-The yellow monsters are pretty dumb but often massive in number.
+The yellow monsters are pretty dumb, but often massive in number.

 Dig Dugging through the garden

-Sam in Monster's Garden is a simple game.
-Sure, it's a ripoff but I like it.
-Walk the screen, gathering the various items and, once all are collected, exit to the next level.
-Dead simple.
-Well, it would be but for the monsters!
-After all, we're in their garden so I guess they're not happy about us being there?
-From what I've seen, there are two monsters:
+Sam in Monster's Garden is a simple and familiar game.
+Walk the screen, gathering the various items, and once all are collected, exit to the next level.
+Dead simple, right?
+Well, it would be but for the horde of dreaded monsters!
+After all, we are in their garden, so I guess they're not happy about us being there?

-I was panicking here as I had one last fruit to collect and these monsters are fast!
+I was panicking here as I had one last fruit to collect, and these monsters are fast!

 As you can see, they appear in droves but are as stupid as they are quick.